-Central to the School's anti-bullying policy is the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.
+Central to the School's Behaviour & Relationship policy is the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.

-The school should also recognise that it must take note of bullying perpetrated outside school which spills over into the school and so we will respond to any cyber-bullying we become aware of carried out by pupils when they are away from the site.
+The school also recognises that it must take note of bullying perpetrated outside school which has an impact within the school; therefore, once aware we will respond to cyber-bullying carried out by pupils when they are away from the site.